EpocDotFr/character-generator-challenge/README.md

     - Dragon Bite (Wizard; Intelligence: 4)
   - Live preview of your character
   - Ability to randomize everything
-  - Save you character's sheet as a Markdown file
+  - Save you character's sheet as a text file

 ## Prerequisites